5–THE SECOND SEPTENARY OF SELF-MATURATION (VIII–XIV)

 Even with conviction, the world refuses to fit the mind.

-So one day—after a week that felt like too much—he receives an invitation.
+So one day—after a week that felt like too much—they receive an invitation.

 No sender.
 No address.